 In 2017, the Hawaii Life Charitable Fund (HLCF) helped support the efforts of several non-profit organizations based in Hawaii.
 ‘Ale‘a Bridge was one of five local charity organizations to receive $2,500 from the HLCF's Hawai‘i Love grant program.
 The money provided much-needed support for a holiday event experience for individuals and families-in-need and connected them with resources.
 The Wahiawa Christmas Wonderland event was open to the public and included food trucks, a food drive, a toy drive, entertainment, a keiki zone, and tons of aloha & holiday spirit.
 Toys and books were offered to children who attended, and special gifts were given to low-income and houseless neighbors.

-The Hawai‘i Life Charitable Fund (HLCF) is the non-profit fundraising arm of Hawai‘i Life.
-We are honored to support local charities that are aligned with our mission of working to preserve Hawai‘i’s beauty and culture by supporting its people.
-The Hawai‘i Life Charitable Fund is a 501 (c) 3 non-profit organization managed in partnership with the Hawai‘i Community Foundation to ensure all fundraising efforts and Hawai‘i Life agent and client donations are directed with the most care and effect.
+The Hawai‘i Life Charitable Fund (HCLF) at the Hawai‘i Community Foundation supports local charities that are aligned with our mission of working to preserve Hawai‘i’s beauty and culture by supporting its people.
+All Hawai‘i Life agent, client and public donations to HCLF are directed with care to make the greatest possible impact in the community.

 Each year, Hawaii Life agents and brokers determine an annual giving focus for the HLCF, and grants are awarded to Hawaii non-profits whose charitable purposes fall within this focus, and whose mission is aligned with our own.
 Our giving focus in 2017 was to create and provide affordable housing for all Hawai‘i residents.
 In 2018, Hawaii Life agents chose Caring For Our Keiki as a focus for the fund, which is supported primarily through Hawaii Life agent, broker and clients donations throughout the year.
 The HLCF awarded grants in June to local charities that serve Hawaii's children.